Declaration

 Recognition for outstanding health and productivity management

-Our efforts to engage employees in various wellness activities have won us the Certified Health & Productivity Management Outstanding Organization recognition for seven consecutive years since 2017.
+Our efforts to engage employees in various wellness activities have won us the Certified Health & Productivity Management Outstanding Organization recognition for eight consecutive years since 2017.
 Aimed at increasing awareness of employee wellness, this recognition is given to companies that practice outstanding health-conscious management in collaboration with their health insurance societies.

 Our medium-term goals (through FY 2030)